 of price basket mediates the effect of individual prices on the overall

 price level.
 If some prices fall and other raise, the average price level

-will represent directly a relatively small fraction of actual price changes.
+will fairly represent a relatively small fraction of actual price changes.

 By contrast if most price go in the same direction by the same percentage